- Risks & complications

 Is wisdom tooth removal painful?

-Nonetheless, you are likely going to need OTC painkillers to decrease post-op discomfort.
-Your dentist will provide you with instructions as per how to take them
+Nonetheless, wisdom teeth removal pain can continue for days after the procedure.
+You are likely going to need OTC painkillers to decrease post-op discomfort.
+Your dentist will provide you with instructions as per how to take them.
+If you still feel pain after 10 days, you may have to come in for a checkup.

 Should I get 2 or 4 wisdom teeth removed?